In Harmony with Nature

 ‘Ancient Roots for Sacred Living’

 The Centre for Celtic Spirituality is based at Emain Macha/ The Navan Centre, an historically significant and ancient place three miles from Armagh, Northern Ireland.
 Armagh is a very special place with a wonderful history, and is known as the ecclesiastical capital of Ireland, where the Roman Catholic and Anglican Archbishops reside.

 At Emain Macha/ The Navan Centre we have a small study library, AV theatre, seminar room, cafe and shop.
 There is also plentiful parking for cars and coaches.
 Those visiting can also avail of a Living History experience and a tour of the site offered by the Armagh City and District Council staff.

 Please note: Programmes offered by The Centre for Celtic Spirituality must be booked in advance, as staff are freelance and part-time.

 The Centre for Celtic Spirituality is a shared charitable project and has a management committee with members from the Methodist church, the Presbyterian church, the Roman Catholic church, the Anglican church and the ‘Quakers’ or Friends.
-It has two freelance staff – Rev’d Grace Clunie, a Church of Ireland Priest (Anglican/Episcopal) and Rev’d Kiran Young Wimberly, a Minister of the Presbyterian Church (USA).
+The Director, Rev’d Grace Clunie, is a Church of Ireland Priest (Anglican/Episcopal).

 It’s aims are –